Four Cornerstones of Educational Philosophy

 - The Balanced Learning Format allows students to evenly distribute their academic workload over the duration of the course, making it easier to balance an education with other work and life commitments.

-- Graduate students’ foundational skills are assessed upon entering a master’s program and students are provided with the resources to enable them to build the competencies necessary for academic success.
+- Graduate students are provided with the resources to enable them to build the competencies necessary for academic success.

 - When classes reach the maximum number of students admitted, rather than closing students out of that course, whenever feasible, another class section is opened to meet the demand.